chris-townsend/project-two/README.md

 ### Further Testing
 #

--   The Website was tested on Google Chrome, Internet Explorer and Safari browsers.
+-   The Website was tested on Google Chrome, Internet Explorer
 -   The website was viewed on a variety of devices such as Desktop, Laptop, Oneplus 5t, iPhone SE, iPhone 6-8, iPhoneX & Samsung Galaxy S21.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and point out any bugs or problems.